syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ## Accessing editor component instances

-Accessing editor components in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid enables seamless interaction with editor instances associated with cells during editing or adding actions.
+Accessing editor components in the Angular Data Grid enables seamless interaction with editor instances associated with cells during editing or adding actions.
 This feature is especially valuable when performing custom actions, retrieving data from the editor, or manipulating its properties during editing or adding operations in the grid.

 Access the component instance from the component element using the `ej2_instances` property.
 This property provides access to the instance of the editor component associated with a cell.